okx/okexchain-docs/quick-start/deploy-you-own-oktc-testnet.md

-# Deploy Your Own OKTC Testnet
+# Deploy your own OKTC testnet

 This document describes 2 ways to setup a network of `oktc` nodes, each serving a different usecase: